Strict inequalities for connective constants of transitive graphs: Strict inequalities for Cayley graphs

-\begin{proof} The Cayley graph $G_\rho$ is obtained from the quotient graph $G/\Ga_\rho$ by replacing any set of parallel edges by a single edge.
-Since $\Ga_\rho$ acts freely on $V$, it is unimodular, and the claim follows by Lemma \ref{prop:welld} and Theorem \ref{si}. \end{proof}
+\begin{proof} The Cayley graph $G_\rho$ is obtained from the quotient graph $G/\Ga_\rho$ by replacing every set of parallel edges by a single edge.
+Since $\Ga_\rho$ acts freely on $V$, it is unimodular, and the claim follows by Lemma \ref{prop:welld} and Theorem \ref{si} (see also the statement about symmetry before Example \ref{ex:trees}). \end{proof}

 \begin{example} The \emph{square/octagon} lattice, otherwise known as the Archimedean lattice $(4,8^2)$, is illustrated in Figure \ref{fig:so}.
 It is the Cayley graph of the group with generator set $S=\{s_1,s_2,s_3\}$ and relators $\{s_1^2, s_2^2, s_3^2, s_1s_2s_1s_2,s_1s_3s_2s_3s_1s_3s_2s_3\}$.
 The horizontal edges correspond to $s_1$, the vertical edges to $s_2$, and the other edges to $s_3$.
 Adding the further relator $s_2s_3s_2s_3$, we obtain a graph isomorphic to the ladder graph of Figure \ref{fig:ladder-hex}, whose connective constant is the golden mean $\phi:=\frac12(\sqrt{5}+1)$.